pacav69/lastosbuilder-updates/lastbuilderinstructions.md

 ![<Lastos logo>](<https://cldup.com/E21ACrr4ZJ.png?raw="true" width="100px"  height="100px">)

 # LastOS Builder Document version 1.0
-## For Lastbuilder Version 1.01
+## For Lastbuilder20 Version 1.01

 ## 1.0 Preparation for Last20 Build
 * Make sure to use an original untouched Microsoft ISO to base your build on, this will make the LivePE's stable, SysPrep's smaller and less debugging issues.

 [download Windows 11 here from microsoft](https://www.microsoft.com/en-au/software-download/windows11)

-###1.1 Use an Original Windows ISO
+### 1.1 Use an Original Windows ISO
 Copy an Original Windows ISO to "\00_Source" directory

 ### 1.2 MountISO
 Edit the file contents of \Settings\MountISO.txt to the ISO file name.
 This ensures that the builder can find the correct ISO file.
 Tip you can use a project name for example

 * note: don't use spaces use underscore '_' as a seperator

 	Last20_Win11_Jan23

+or Camel Case

+	Last20Win11Jan23

 the filename structure should be {project name}{windows version}{date}